 - ROI: All of these benefits generate a much faster and higher return on investment compared to ESNs and the added piecemeal solutions required to achieve the same functionality.

-For virtually any size or type of business, feature-rich, fully customizable intranet software offers more functions, options and flexibility than an ESN solution, which translates directly to a bigger and better bang for your buck.
+For virtually any size or type of business, feature-rich, fully customizable social intranet software offers more functions, options and flexibility than an ESN solution, which translates directly to a bigger and better bang for your buck.